Unique Things to Do in Porto in One Day: Ribeira & Vila Nova de Gaia Guide

 The Cathedral, built by Bishop Hugh, is also known for its impressive cloisters and outstanding stained-glass windows.

-You will continue down towards the river to explore the Ribeira neighbourhood.
+Afterwards, continue down towards the river to explore the Ribeira neighbourhood.

 Porto’s riverside, Cais da Ribera, is a scenic and colourful waterfront filled with quaint bars and authentic restaurants, popular with locals and visitors alike.
 In this vibrant part of Porto, people gather particularly in the evening and for special occasions.
 It may be here you will try Porto’s famous dish: Francesinha, a sandwich delicacy consisting of sausage, ham, and steak, topped with egg, melted cheese and a spicy tomato sauce.